The best Sri Lanka travel tips and advice to help you plan your adventure:

 Some of our favourite foods in Sri Lanka: Devilled chicken, coconut sambols, papadums, coconut roti, kottu roti, tiger prawns in Negombo and vegetable samoosa’s from the street vendors.

 Tasty fruits to look out for include: Orange coconuts, wood apples, rambutan, green bananas and jackfruit.

 16. WHERE TO STAY?

 If you looking for accommodation during your Sri Lanka trip then we would recommend booking.com or AirBNB.
 Check out our post about 14 Unique and out of the ordinary places to stay in Sri Lanka which has ideas on tree houses, home stays, beach villas and more.

 We were blown away by the friendliness of the people and the sheer diverse beauty that the Sri Lanka has to offer.
 Tourism is upcoming fast and growing on a daily basis so make sure you check out the island while it is still a traveller’s gem.

 Have you been to Sri Lanka?
 What was the highlight of your trip and what travel tips Sri Lanka would you advise others?
 Let us know your thoughts and comments on this post below.

 PIN THIS POST FOR LATER:

-* Although we try to ensure that all information provided is as accurate and correct for these Sri Lanka travel tips, we cannot be held liable for any errors.
-All opinions about Sri Lanka travel tips are our own.
-Images may be used around the web as long as you credit us and link back to our website souldrifters.com.
+* Although we try to ensure that all information provided is as accurate and correct on this Sri Lanka travel blog, we cannot be held liable for any errors.
+All opinions and Sri Lanka blog tips are our own.
+The images may be used around the web as long as you credit us and link back to our website souldrifters.com.
 Images may not be used for advertising and commercial purposes.
 You are welcome to contact us for rates and terms for commercial rights.
-This page may contain affiliate links which allows us to earn a small commission at no additional cost to you.
+Our Sri Lanka travel guide may contain affiliate links which allows us to earn a small commission at no additional cost to you.
 This helps us with the cost to keep this blog running.